 "False Report" means making a materially false statement in bad faith in the course of proceedings under this Regulation.
 For example, a False Report includes providing materially false information during an investigation in bad faith, or misleading University officials in proceedings involving alleged violations of this Regulation through materially false information in bad faith.
 UNF takes the accuracy of information very seriously and a false report of discrimination, harassment, or retaliation may have severe consequences.
 A good-faith complaint is not considered a False Report, even if the case is dismissed or the Respondent is not found responsible.

-"Harassment" means unwelcome conduct toward an individual based on their protected class that is sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities, or substantially interfere with or alter the conditions of employment.
+"Harassment" means unwelcome conduct toward an individual based on their protected class that is objectively offensive and sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities, or substantially interfere with or alter the conditions of employment.
 Harassment includes, but is not limited to, acts such as making slurs, physical assaults or threats, and intimidation, when such conduct rises to the level provided above.
-Please refer to the University's Sexual Misconduct and Title IX Sexual Harassment Regulation for the definition of sexual harassment.
+Please refer to the University's Sexual Misconduct and Title IX Sexual Harassment Regulation, 1.0050R, for the definition of sexual harassment.

 "Obstruction of an EOI Investigation" means improper actions to discourage or impair participation in an EOI investigation, including but not limited to intimidating witnesses or other participants in the investigation.

 "Protected activity" means requests for reasonable accommodations or religious accommodations; good faith actions in opposition to unlawful discrimination, harassment, or retaliation; and/or participating in an investigation, proceeding, or hearing for alleged unlawful discrimination, harassment, or retaliation.
-Some examples of protected activity include, but are not limited to, filing a discrimination charge, testifying or participating in an investigation, proceeding, or lawsuit, and opposing employment practices that one reasonably believes discriminate against individuals.
+Some examples of protected activity include, but are not limited to, filing a discrimination charge, testifying or participating in an investigation, proceeding, or lawsuit, and opposing practices that one reasonably believes discriminate against individuals on the basis of a protected class.

 "Protected classes" means individuals who are provided protection against discrimination or harassment under this Regulation on the basis of age, race, color, creed, religion, ancestry, disability, national origin, citizenship status in employment for those authorized to work in the United Sates, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status, or any other basis protected by federal, state, or local law.